DKambich/Stabill/supabase/README.md

 - UPDATE: Enable users to update accounts based on the incoming authenticated user id matching the user_id on the updated account
 - DELETE: Enable users to delete accounts based on the incoming authenticated user id matching the user_id on the deleted account

+#### Notes

+- This table is realtime for updates and deletes so `alter table accounts replica identity full` was run to allow that

 ## Stored Procedures

 ### **create_account**